siddhartha-komodo/slate/source/includes/_123-mining.md

 The `prioritisetransaction` method instructs the daemon to accept the indicated transaction into mined blocks at a higher (or lower) priority.
 The transaction selection algorithm considers the transaction as it would have a higher priority.

 <aside class="notice">
   This method is inherited from the original Bitcoin protocol, of which KMD is a fork (via Zcash).
-For more examples regarding this method, please see: https://bitcoincore.org/en/doc/0.16.1/rpc/mining/prioritisetransaction/
+For more examples regarding this method, please see <a href="https://bitcoincore.org/en/doc/0.16.1/rpc/mining/prioritisetransaction/">the linked documentation</a>.
 </aside>

 ### Arguments: